bored-hell/Quitz/README.md

 # Quitz
-Quitz - A Quiz Application
+Quitz - A Quiz Application written in Java with JavaFX